-Apple announced in November of 2021 that they would begin rolling out a self-repair service option for consumers to repair their own device.
+Apple announced in November of 2021 that it would begin rolling out a self-repair service option for consumers to repair their own devices.
 As of today, this program is now live for US customers.
-Everyday consumers have the option to purchase repair parts for the iPhone 12 series, 13 series and Apple’s latest iPhone SE (3rd gen).
+Every day consumers have the option to purchase repair parts for the iPhone 12 series, 13 series, and Apple’s latest iPhone SE (3rd gen).
 The available service parts are currently limited to display assemblies, batteries, loud speakers, sim card trays and taptic engine replacements.
 In what appears to be a complete 180 for the trillion dollar company, Apple has made their repair guides public for the first time in company history.
 Here is what we think you should know about the program:

 - Apple launched a public website for consumers to order parts, tools and to recalibrate service parts post-repair.

 - Apple publicly released repair guides for the iPhone 12 series, 13 series and SE (3rd Gen).

 - Apple offers a $49 rentable kit for 7 days to consumers who don’t already have the necessary tools to complete repairs.

 - Unlike Apple’s IRP program, there are no requirements to purchase parts or access manuals other than providing name, email, address and device serial number.

 - Apple is aiming to give customer’s a chance to DIY their own phone repair rather than utilizing the Apple authorized network.

 - Other international jurisdictions and devices will be added to the program in the coming months.

 We are excited to see Apple launch their own online self service option.
 This is one step in the right direction for the tech conglomerate and a major win for right to repair advocates.
 Not too many years ago, Apple seemed to fight tooth and nail against anyone repairing Apple products except their “geniuses”.
 However, times change and Apple seems to be slowly but surely coming around to the fact that customers not only want, but demand, fair, adequate and affordable repair options for their electronic devices.